 Cotton also suggests avoiding the following: overly animated or demonstrative gestures, which can be interpreted as overly aggressive; using acronyms and analogies that people from other cultures might not understand; and telling too many jokes.

 "Be careful with humor," Cotton said.
 "If [English] is their second language, they don't understand the nuances of the English vocabulary in the way we do, and some things just may not translate to them at all."

-In addition to being familiar with cultural preferences —like whether it’s OK to shake hands when greeting someone —it's important to know a little about the region they are from, Cotton said.
-For example, do some research on the major political leaders, find out what the neighboring countries are and catch up on what stories have been in the news.
+In addition to being familiar with cultural preferences — like whether it's OK to shake hands when greeting someone — it's important to know a little about the region they are from, Cotton said.
+For example, do some research on the major political leaders, the neighboring countries and what stories have been in the news.

 "Ignorance can be so embarrassing," Cotton said.

 Amit Kleinberger, CEO of Menchie's Frozen Yogurt, which has locations in 10 countries and plans to open stores in seven more, agrees it is critical to spend time learning about the marketplace you are looking to join.
 He attributes much of his international success to the effort he puts into learning about the region he will be working in and the people who live there — from the geopolitical climate and how commodities are driven in each market to what motivates consumers and how best to market to them.

 "I do not do business in any country before I sit down and study," Kleinberger said.
 "When they sit across from me and they see I know their market, immediately my equity goes up in that transaction."